fnzv/cernan/README.md

   [sources.statsd.secondary]
   enabled = true
   port = 8126
-  forwards = ["sinks.federation_transmitter"]
+  forwards = ["sinks.null"]

   [sources.graphite.primary]
   enabled = true
   port = 2004
-  forwards = ["sinks.federation_transmitter", "sinks.console"]
+  forwards = ["sinks.null", "sinks.console"]

 [sinks]
   [sinks.console]
   bin_width = 1

-  [sinks.federation_transmitter]
-  host = "127.0.0.1"
+  [sinks.null]
-  port = 1972
+  bin_width = 1
 ```

 This sets up a cernan to have two statsd sources, running on ports 8125 and
 8126, named 'primary' and 'secondary'.
 Additionally, a sole graphite source is
 enabled.
 The primary statsd source is will forward all of its metrics to the
-console sink while the secondary statsd source will forward to the federation
+console sink while the secondary statsd source will forward to the null
-transmitter sink.
-The graphite source will forward its metrics to all available
+sink.
+The graphite source will forward its metrics to all available sinks.
-sinks.

 ## Changing how frequently metrics are output